TORIC LENS DESIGNS

 In a separate, controlled clinical study, 20 randomly assigned low-cylinder astigmatic patients wore a SofLens66 Toric lens with –0.75D cylinder correction for one week and Acuvue (Vistakon) spherical correction for another week.
 After one week, patients switched into the other lens.
 Researchers evaluated visual acuity at the initial and one-week visits.
 According to B&L, the results showed statistically significant differences in all acuity and visual function measures with SofLens66 Toric.
 Furthermore:

 SofLens66 Toric improved visual acuity an average of one line vs. spherical lenses.

 Nearly all low-cylinder patients achieved 20/20 vision with SofLens66 Toric.

-years I've developed some fitting pearls for the SofLens66 Toric that I'd like to
+Over the years I've developed some fitting pearls for the SofLens66 Toric that I'd like to share with you:

 Fit low-cylinder patients empirically.

 Fit based on the spectacle prescription.
 Clinical studies involving thousands of patients have shown that you may correctly fit more than nine of 10 astigmatic patients this way.

 Make the recommendation.
 Your patients trust you to provide them with the best vision correction.
 Don't hesitate to recommend a toric lens as their best contact lens option, even for low astigmats.